February 8, 2017

 Serverless released V1.0 Beta 2 with a collection of great improvements.
 The framework now has support for custom IAM role statements, CORS support for API Gateway, a community plugin repository, and more.
 Read the full release notes on the Serverless blog.

 LinkedIn bridged a gap between two similar but different technologies, Setuptools and Gradle, to build a powerful, flexible, and reusable Python packaging system.
-If you work in Python, you’re in for a treat – read the full release notes here.
+If you work in Python, you’re in for a treat – learn more in this post from LinkedIn.

 For more developer-based news and content, check back with the Heavybit blog, or browse Heavybit’s Library for in-depth talks from industry leaders on how to grow your company.
 Is there some news, events or developer related content you’d like to see on the next Heavybit Dev Tools Digest?
 Contact us, we’d love to hear from you.